 There are many backflow assemblies and devices available to prevent a backflow from occurring.

-Certain types of commercial and industrial backflow assemblies must be tested annually by a SC DHEC certified tester.
+Certain types of commercial and industrial backflow assemblies must be tested annually by an SCDHEC certified tester.
 The current SWS Backflow Assembly Field Test Report is available for download in PDF format.

 Contact Matthew Jamison, Cross Connection Control/Backflow Prevention Program Coordinator, at (864) 598-7213 or email at firstname.lastname@example.org.